danjamesyee/OurPlanetsAir/README.md

 ## About

 Our Planet's Air is an interactive map visualising the real-time different air pollutants in major cities.
 This idea arose from the need for people to have a visual representation of a problem to be moved to address it more urgently.
-My hope is that people will see this as a global issue and work together to create solutions.
+My hope is that people will see this as a global issue and feel more motivated to work towards solutions.

 ## Technologies